MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

+- **Data_ActivityTransitionEndTimeSA** - Time taken till the end of ActivityTransition boot substage since activation.

+- **Data_ActivityTransitionStartTimeSA** - Time taken till the start of ActivityTransition boot substage since activation.

+- **Data_ActivityTransitionTime** - Time taken in the ActivityTransition boot substage.

+- **Data_AppActivationEndTimeSA** - Time taken till the end of AppActivation boot substage since activation.

+- **Data_AppActivationStartTimeSA** - Time taken till the start of AppActivation boot substage since activation.

+- **Data_AppActivationTimeInMs** - The time taken in the AppActivation boot substage.

+- **Data_AppBootAction** - Describes general action to be performed using the PDF intent, such as ACTION_VIEW.
+The action describes the general way the rest of the information in the intent should be interpreted.

+- **Data_AppBootComponentCheckResult** - Result of component name check on the pdf intent.

+- **Data_AppBootComponentName** - Denotes the class name of the concrete component associated with the intent.

+- **Data_AppBootFileExtensionComparisionResult** - Denotes the comparison result of the intent's component names.
+Values included are of type long, which translate to - matching extension, no extension, exception etc

+- **Data_AppBootFileMimeType** - Mime type of the file.

+- **Data_AppBootFileScheme** - Denotes  the scheme portion of the intent's data.

+- **Data_AppBootFileTentativeExtension** - Enum denotes tentative file extension as evaluated from intent.
+- **Data_AppBootFileTentativeExtensionComparisionResult88 - Denotes the comparison result of the intent's component names.
+Values included are of type long, which translate to - matching extension, no extension, exception etc.

+- **Data_AppBootIntentMimeType** - The mime type of the external file intent.

+- **Data_AppBootOldIntentParserResult** - Denotes the parser result of the PDF intent.
+Values include whether it is matching, not matching etc.

+- **Data_AppBootPathType** - Type of app boot when user is opening the file.
+Whether it was organic launch using app launcher, or inorganic launch by directly doing a file activation.

+- **Data_ApplicationObjectInitDuration** - Time taken (milliseconds) to initialize the application object.

+- **Data_CommonLibrariesLoadEndEndTimeSA** - Time taken till the end of CommonLibrariesLoadEnd boot substage since activation.

+- **Data_CommonLibrariesLoadEndStartTimeSA** - Time taken till the start of CommonLibrariesLoadStart boot substage since activation.

+- **Data_CommonLibrariesLoadEndTimeSA** - Time taken till the end of CommonLibrariesLoad boot substage since activation.

+- **Data_CommonLibrariesLoadStartEndTimeSA** - Time taken till the end of CommonLibrariesLoadStart boot substage since activation.

+- **Data_CommonLibrariesLoadStartStartTimeSA** - Time taken till the start of CommonLibrariesLoadEnd boot substage since activation.

+- **Data_CommonLibrariesLoadStartTimeSA** - Time taken till the start of CommonLibrariesLoadEnd boot substage since activation.

+- **Data_CommonLibraryLoadPhaseTime** - Time taken to load the common libraries.

+- **Data_ControlItemCreationTimeSA** - Captures the time at which PDF control item object is created since file open intent was received.

 - **Data_Doc_ActivationFQDN** - Domain name of the Provider app for a file activation scenario (only first party app info is being logged).